-Stories About Buildings
+Stories About Places

-As a CNBC staff writer, I wrote stories and slideshows about cities and towns, luxury, and antiques, but my cornerstone subject was homes, mansions, and other buildings.
+As a CNBC staff writer, I wrote articles and slideshows about cities and towns, luxury, and antiques, but my cornerstone subject was homes, mansions, and other buildings.
 I later wrote real estate stories for Fortune, Time, Money, and Realtor.
 Looking inside structures and learning about their histories never gets old.

 what's the story